 This could create a problem for resident volunteers.
-Section 119, which provides an exclusion for the value of lodging provided to employees if they must live on the business premises of the employer to be "on call," applies only to employees, and there is no extension regulation that extends this benefit to volunteers.

-That said, the IRS has not in the past made the argument that volunteers provided with lodging should include those amounts in gross income because they are not "employees."
+Section 119, which provides an exclusion for the value of lodging provided to employees if they must live on the business premises of the employer to be "on call," applies only to employees, and there is no specific regulatory extension of this benefit to volunteers.
+That said, in prior court cases, the IRS has not relied on the argument that volunteers provided with lodging should include those amounts in gross income because they are not "employees."
 Instead, it has inquired into whether the statutory requirements of §119 are met, principally whether the lodging is provided for the convenience of the employer, to allow the employee to be on call.
-This is not a published position of the IRS, and agencies providing tax-free lodging to resident volunteers should be aware that there is some risk with this position.
+This is not a published position of the IRS, so agencies providing tax-free lodging to resident volunteers should be aware that there is some risk with this position.
+There is no assurance that resident volunteers would qualify under §119, however, and this depends on the facts of each agency's resident volunteer program.